Shopping cart: Development of first shopping cart by Sylvan Goldman

 One of the first shopping carts was introduced on June 4, 1937, the invention of Sylvan Goldman, owner of the Humpty Dumpty supermarket chain in Oklahoma.
 One night, in 1936, Goldman sat in his office wondering how customers might move more groceries.
 He found a wooden folding chair and put a basket on the seat and wheels on the legs.
 Goldman and one of his employees, a mechanic named Fred Young, began tinkering.
 Their first shopping cart was a metal frame that held two wire baskets.
 Since they were inspired by the folding chair, Goldman called his carts "folding basket carriers".
 Another mechanic, Arthur Kosted, developed a method to mass-produce the carts by inventing an assembly line capable of forming and welding the wire.
 The cart was awarded patent number 2,196,914 on April 9, 1940 (Filing date: March 14, 1938), titled, "Folding Basket Carriage for Self-Service Stores".
-They advertised the invention as part of a new “No Basket Carrying Plan."
+They advertised the invention as part of a new "No Basket Carrying Plan".
 Goldman had already pioneered self-serve stores and carts were part of the self-serve retail concept.

 The invention did not catch on immediately.
 Men found them effeminate; women found them suggestive of a baby carriage.
 "I've pushed my last baby," an offended woman informed Goldman.
-After hiring several male and female models to push his new invention around his store and demonstrate their utility, as well as greeters to explain their use, shopping carts became extremely popular and Goldman became a multimillionaire.
+After Goldman hired several male and female models to push his new invention around his store and demonstrate their utility, as well as greeters to explain their use, shopping carts became extremely popular and Goldman became a multimillionaire.
 In urban areas like New York City, where transporting groceries home from the store's parking lot is more likely to involve walking and/or a trip by public transportation than a car ride, privately owned carts resembling Goldman's design are still popular.
 Instead of baskets, these carts are built to hold the paper bags dispensed by the grocery store.